ppetrovtv/pine_script_docs/source/Indicator_repainting.rst

     plot(c, color=red)

--  in this scenario, a part of a minute-data will be inevitably lost, as it’s impossible to display it on a 5-minute chart and not to amplify the time axis
+-  in this scenario, a part of a minute-data will be inevitably lost, as it's impossible to display it on a 5-minute chart and not to amplify the time axis
 -  if lookahead=false --- there will be repainting.
 When lookahead=true,
    no repainting would happen (there is an exception to this --- when 1-